Guide

 +0.91%

-Pair Breakdown — shows the 7 direct pairs for the selected currency with close price, previous close, percentage change, day % and 1W %, and a proportional impact bar.
-A composite ranking row shows the full 8-currency strength order with animated horizontal bars.
+Pair Breakdown — shows the direct pairs for the selected currency (7 for the 8 G8 majors; 2 for NOK and SEK) with close price, previous close, percentage change, day % and 1W %, and a proportional impact bar.
+A composite ranking row shows the full 10-currency strength order with animated horizontal bars.
 The metrics strip above the table shows six tiles: Composite (intraday), 1W Strength, Rank, Pairs won, Strongest vs, and Weakest vs.

-CSI — Currency Strength Index: a multi-series LightweightCharts chart showing the cumulative log-return of all 8 G8 currencies over selectable periods (1M / 3M / 6M / 1Y / All).
-Computed from the full OHLC dataset across all 28 pairs — the same data as the heatmap.
+CSI — Currency Strength Index: a multi-series LightweightCharts chart showing the cumulative log-return of all 10 G10 currencies over selectable periods (1M / 3M / 6M / 1Y / All).
+Computed from the full OHLC dataset across all 32 pairs — the same data as the heatmap.
 The focal currency's line is highlighted; all series start at 0% at the beginning of the selected period.
-A crosshair tooltip shows all 8 values simultaneously ordered strongest to weakest.
+A crosshair tooltip shows all 10 values simultaneously ordered strongest to weakest.
 A legend table below shows cumulative return, min, max, and range for each currency over the period.

 Note on session attribution: The session-weighted composite in the Session tab is a volume-proxy decomposition of the intraday move.
 Exact per-session attribution requires tick data, which is not publicly available.
 Treat session contributions as directional indicators, not precise measurements.